 Alaska’s waters also harbor a thriving fleet of smaller trawler boats which catch groundfish but do not process them.
 These fishing boats employ anywhere from one to twenty crew members (plus processors if they process their own fish) depending on the fishery, the fishing method and sometimes the region.

 Each of these are explained in full detail in the Member Services area.
-Want a seafood industry preview?
-Start learning the ropes right now:
+Want a seafood industry employment preview?
+Start learning the ropes right now.
+Here are overviews of the job opportunities in many of the core fisheries in Alaska:

 Knowledge is king – we don’t recommend going to Alaska before learning what seafood jobs are REALLY LIKE.
 You’ll get the full inside scoop in our Members Section.